arasharchor/mnist-fun/README.md

 ### Early Stopping
+Early stopping methods end training when the validation loss is no longer decreasing.
 Utilizing early stopping removes the ill effects of overfitting, so now there is not much difference between the dropout and no dropout model accuracies.
 However, the models with no dropout are more subject to variation.
 This suggests that using dropout as your means to prevent overfitting is better than early stopping.
 No trend is observed between the level of randomized labels and the number of epochs it took the model to converge.

 ![Image](/plots/acc_grid_v3_earlystopping.png)
 ![Image](/plots/converge_grid_v3_earlystopping_n_epochs.png)